 Context.
-This paper is part of a series involving the AMIGA project (Analysis of the Interstellar Medium of Isolated GAlaxies), which identifies and studies a statistically significant sample of the most isolated galaxies in the northern sky.
+This paper is part of a series that describes the results of the AMIGA (Analysis of the interstellar Medium of Isolated GAlaxies) project, studying the largest sample of very isolated galaxies in the local Universe.

-Key words: galaxies: evolution / galaxies: interactions / galaxies: active / surveys
+Key words: galaxies: evolution / galaxies: luminosity function / radio continuum: galaxies / surveys / mass function